neveldo/TextGenerator/README.md

 # Tags

-- The tags that appears in the template are replaced by the matching values.
+DThe tags that appears in the template are replaced by the matching values.
 Example :
-- Data : ['%my_tag%' => 'dolor']
+Data : ['%my_tag%' => 'dolor']
-- Template : Lorem %my_tag% ipsum
+Template : Lorem %my_tag% ipsum
 Result : Lorem dolor ipsum

 # Core functions :